redking/dzr-redux-workshop/src/exercises/exercise1.md

 Next, in this project, look at the following files:

 1. `src/index.js` - Uncomment the commented lines.
 How do you setup a callback function to pass to `store.subscribe`?
-What state values should you pass to the `App` component?
+What state values should you pass to the `ChatRoom` component?

-2. `src/components/App.js` - What calls to `setState` should be replaced with action creator calls?
+2. `src/components/ChatRoom.js` - What calls to `setState` should be replaced with action creator calls?

 3. `src/reducers/index.js` - How do you change the state in response to actions such that a new object is returned each time?
+Don't forget that you can't modify the state directly - you must return a new state object if something has changed.

 Once the store is setup, you can open the Chrome console and select the Redux tab to inspect state changes.

 ## Solution

-Switch to the branch `exercise1-solution` and look at the files `src/index.js`, `src/components/App.js` and `src/reducers/index.js`
+Switch to the branch `ex1-solution` and look at the files `src/index.js`, `src/components/ChatRoom.js` and `src/reducers/index.js`

 Note that in this example Redux *adds* complexity, rather than simplifying the application.
 This is because the example is intentionally simple and only for illustrative purposes; in the real world, Redux would be overkill for such an application.